Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Models, and observed quantities

-where $\varepsilon_{i}$ is the energy corresponding to each vertex and $N$ denotes the total number of vertices.
+where $\varepsilon_{i}$ is the energy corresponding to each vertex and $3L^2$ denotes the total number of vertices and $L^2$ is the number of unit cells.

-\item Ferromagnetic moment along the $x$ direction $S_{i,x}$ is the state of the leg in the $x$ direction for the vertex $i$.
+\item Ferromagnetic magnetization along the $x$ direction where $2L^2$ is the total number of legs along the $x$ direction. $S_{i,x}$ is the state of the legs in the $x$ direction for the vertex $i$.
 The values of $S_{i,x}$ can be +1 or -1.
-After testing, the magnetic moments along the other two directions of the triangle's edges are equivalent to the $x$- direction and do not need to be measured.
+After testing, the magnetization along the other two directions of the triangle's edges are equivalent to the $x$- direction and do not need to be measured.